In this section

 health issues and practice challenges.

-graduate courses are offered fully online, making it accessible no matter where
+The postgraduate courses are offered fully online, making it accessible no matter where

 you live.
 It also allows you to study at times of the day that suit you,